What is a chard?

-Characteristics of chard
+Characteristics of a chard (Beta vulgaris)

 Chard (Beta vulgaris) is a plant of the Amaranthaceae family, native to southern Europe and, according to a more general opinion, Italy.